bradparks/LoveToPixel/README.md

 I am envisioning LTP being targeted at more advanced users.
 People who love to create pixel art very efficiently.
 The interface will almost entirely be just the main drawing window, with a mere sliver of interface at the top showing either the current palette or current brushes (depending on which mode is triggered), and a tiny status bar at the bottom.
 All other interactions with LTP will be handled through key commands.

 ## The first set of features I'm aiming at: ##
-* really good layer management (status: in place but still haven't surfaced merging, deleting, etc)
+* good layer management (status: in place)
-* easily set/change the left and right brushes (status: backend in place, simple front end in place)
+* easily set/change the left and right brushes (status: in place)
 * grid overlay (status: in place, but isn't useful yet)
 * zoom in/out (status: in place)
 * hold the 'a' key to temporarily zoom to 100% (once you release 'a', it returns to whatever zoom you were at) (status: in place)
-* Save images in an intermediate format (maintain layers primarily) (status: in place with local storage)
+* Save images in an intermediate format (maintain layers primarily) (status: in place)
-* Save images as pngs (status: in place, in a simple fashion, but then again FileWriter doesn't really exist yet)
+* Save images as pngs (status: in place, in a simple fashion)
 * unlimited, or at least very deep, undo/redo (status: in place for paint operations, not yet in place for anything else such as layer edits)
 * A pixel pipeline which allows for things like snap to grid, lock vertical/horizontal, snap to brush size, etc (status: in place)
 * Local storage support (status: in place)
 * Server storage support (status: brainstorming)
 * eye dropper tool (status: in place)
-* paint bucket tool (status: in place, but has issues)
+* paint bucket tool (status: in place)

 ## Future Features ##
 * Animation support